IGS/FADU/docs/index.md

 FADU currently does not support eukaryotic samples, or at least those that come from Tophat or HISAT2 aligners.

 # Issues
-If you have a question or suggestion about FADU, feel free to e-mail either of the authors above, or create an issue on this GitHub page.
+If you have a question or suggestion about FADU, feel free to e-mail either of the authors above, or create an issue [here](https://github.com/IGS/FADU/issues)